cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ## Actions filter

+### Introduction

 Actions filters are a list of actions that execute when an appropriate selector matches.
+They are defined under `matchActions`.

+### Use case

+Use `matchActions` to specify what happens when all filters in a selector match — for example posting an event, suppressing it, killing the process, overriding a return value, or running userspace helpers.

+### Inputs, values, options, and operators

-They are defined under `matchActions` and currently, the following `action` types are supported:
+The following `action` types are supported:

 - [Sigkill action](#sigkill-action)
 - [Signal action](#signal-action)
 - [Override action](#override-action)